Generate Adobe Sign Text Tags for Microsoft Word

 As far as I can tell, text tagging support will continue for these options.

-Adobe Acrobat Pro app
+Adobe Acrobat Pro software

 1. Open Acrobat Pro.